scientificcomputing/scifem/CONTRIBUTING.md

 Please note we have a code of conduct, please follow it in all your interactions with the project.

+## Adding a new feature
+We really appreciate contributions to the project.
+If you want to add a new feature, please create an issue first to discuss the feature you would like to add.
+This way we can make sure that the feature is in line with the goals of the project and that it is not already being worked on by someone else.

+Any new feature should be accompanied by tests and an example that should be part of the documentation.
+The tests should be added to the test suite in the `tests` folder and the example should be added to the `example` folder, and added to the `_toc.yml` file so that it is included in the documentation.

 ## New contributor guide

-To get an overview of the project, read the [documentation](https://finsberg.github.io/gotranx/).
+To get an overview of the project, read the [documentation](https://scientificcomputing.github.io/scifem/).
 Here are some resources to help you get started with open source contributions:

 - [Finding ways to contribute to open source on GitHub](https://docs.github.com/en/get-started/exploring-projects-on-github/finding-ways-to-contribute-to-open-source-on-github)
 - [Set up Git](https://docs.github.com/en/get-started/quickstart/set-up-git)
 - [GitHub flow](https://docs.github.com/en/get-started/quickstart/github-flow)
 - [Collaborating with pull requests](https://docs.github.com/en/github/collaborating-with-pull-requests)

 ## Pull Request Process